The Killers (1964 film): Plot

 Browning and Johnny placed a detour sign to send the mail truck onto an isolated mountain road.
 When the truck stopped, the gang held it up at gunpoint, loading more than $1 million into the getaway car.
 Johnny then forced Browning out of the moving car, driving off alone with the money.
+Mickey also mentioned that George was killed in a bar shootout with the police before Charlie and Lee left him.

-Charlie and Lee pay a visit to Browning, who is now a real estate developer in Los Angeles.
+Charlie and Lee then pay a visit to Browning, now a real estate developer in Los Angeles.
 Browning insists he has no idea what happened to the money.
 He reveals that Sheila is staying at a hotel and arranges a meeting with her.
 To avoid an ambush, Charlie and Lee go to the hotel hours earlier than agreed, but a clerk spots them and calls Browning.
 At first, Sheila denies all knowledge of Johnny or the money.
 Charlie and Lee beat her and dangle her out the window.
 Terrified, she tells them the truth (in a flashback).

 The night before the robbery, Sheila told Johnny that Browning was planning to kill him and pocket his share.
 Johnny wanted to kill Browning on the spot.
 Sheila insisted she had a better idea.
 On her advice, Johnny threw Browning out of the car and drove the money to Sheila, who double-crosses Johnny.
 As they entered a motel room, Browning was waiting.
 He shot Johnny, severely wounding him, before Johnny escaped.
 Fearing Johnny would seek revenge, Browning hired Charlie and Lee to murder him.

-Browning is waiting outside the hotel with a sniper rifle.
+Browning is waiting in a window of another building in front of hotel with a sniper rifle.
 He kills Lee and wounds Charlie.
 Browning and Sheila return home, where they prepare to flee with the money.
 Charlie shows up and shoots Browning dead.
-He shoots and kills Sheila and staggers out the door with the money.
+He shoots and kills Sheila and staggers out the door with the money and drops his gun.
 Charlie falls dead on the lawn while spilling the money out of the suitcase as the police arrive.